mrcsmcl/Team4GDD/gameplay.md

         * **Environmental Control:** Vinny can remotely manipulate certain environmental elements in Leo's 3D world, such as **turning lights on or off** within hacked power grids, or triggering minor distractions.
         * **Multitasking:** Vinny must manage time-sensitive tasks while Leo navigates physical threats, often requiring quick decision-making and precise digital interaction.
         * **Tool Upgrades:** New tools unlock as missions progress, allowing more advanced system manipulation within the Digital Realm.

+##  **(Possible mechanic) Stun Guns**
+* Players can utilize Stun Guns to take enemies out from a short distance, and it can also be useful in a combat situation.
+However, it's often not recommended as the gun can be pretty loud, leave a trace (namely some confetti that Stun Guns often shoot), and has limited ammo and takes a while to reload.

 ##  **Hacking Minigames**
 * Beginnning a hack can lead to a wide variety of different minigames that need to be completed for the hack to be accessible.
 Each minigame has a time limit that will cause access to be denied should they fail to complete the minigame in that time.